ElixirTeSS/TeSS/docs/docker.md

 `tess.yml` is used to configure features and branding of your TeSS instance. `secrets.yml` is used to hold API keys etc.

+*Note: If changes are made to these files the containers will need to be restarted.*

 ### Start services

     docker-compose up -d